carrot-kpi/data-manager/README.md

 - `S3_SECRET_ACCESS_KEY`: the secret key associated with the specified access key id.

-You can put these env in the same `.env` file you use to run the server in dev mode and you can also test the script against a local S3 deployment in the same way (by bootstrapping MinIO through the provided Docker Compose file and putting the right values in the `.env` file).
+You need to put these envs in a separate `.env.upload-existing-cids-on-s3` file and you can also test the script against a local S3 deployment in the same way it's possible to do it with the development server (by bootstrapping MinIO through the provided Docker Compose file and putting the right values in the `.env.upload-existing-cids-on-s3` file).

 To launch the script just execute the following command in your terminal from the root of the repo: